ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning: Analysis

 \section{Analysis}

-In this section, we first explore how $\mathcal{L}_{ED}$ and $\mathcal{L}_{RD}$ impact the performance of \ourmodel.
-Then we give a thorough analysis on how size and domain of pre-training data impact the performance of \ourmodel.
-We also demonstrate that \ourmodel has consistent improvements regardless of the methods for entity encoding.
+In this section, we first conduct a suite of ablation studies to explore how $\mathcal{L}_\text{ED}$ and $\mathcal{L}_\text{RD}$ contribute to \ourmodel.
+Then we give a thorough analysis on how pre-training data's domain / size and methods for entity encoding impact the performance.
+Lastly, we visualize the entity and relation embeddings learned by \ourmodel.